CCI-MOC/documentation/docs/source/Python-Service-Clients.md

                              project_name,
                              auth_url)

-Here's an [example script](tutorial_scripts/api-client-examples.py) that shows how to set up clients for the different services and retrieve some basic information about existing resources.
+Here's an [example script] that shows how to set up clients for the different services and retrieve some basic information about existing resources.

 You need to make sure your environment variables are set in order for it to work.

-## Launch an instance
+### Launch an instance

 Let's launch an instance from a script.
 We'll assume that you have already created a private network, and that you know the name of the image you want to launch from.

-Make a copy of the python-api-clients.py script, let's call the new script nova_launch.py.
+Make a copy of the `python-api-clients.py` script, let's call the new script `nova_launch.py`.

 Define some instance parameters like this: